SanjanaSekhar/PixelTemplateProduction/README.md

 The code shared with CMSSW uses the [vdt](https://github.com/dpiparo/vdt) library so you must have it installed.
 For instructions to install vdt see [their github](https://github.com/dpiparo/vdt).
 (If the CMake version is old, hacky fix: change it in CMakeLists.txt.)
 The Makefile assumes it installed to /usr/local/, if it is installed to some other location, change the `vdt_dir` variable in the Makefile to point to the correct location.
-(Better not to use /usr/local because one does not have root access)
+(Better not to use `/usr/local` if working on LPC because one does not have root access.)

-You may also need to install BOOST: `sudo apt-get install libboost-all-dev`
+You may also need to install BOOST if working locally: `sudo apt-get install libboost-all-dev`

 All of the source code is in the src/ directory which contains a Makefile.
 So you should be able to compile by simply changing to the src/ directory and running `make`.
 All the compiled executables are put in the bin/ directory.
-(To obtain standalone ROOT C++ on LPC: https://uscms.org/uscms_at_work/computing/setup/setup_software.shtml#lcgsoft)
+(To obtain standalone ROOT C++ on LPC, check [this]( https://uscms.org/uscms_at_work/computing/setup/setup_software.shtml#lcgsoft))

 Note that this can be compiled and run from within a CMSSW release by linking to